postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 Beyond scope, global and environment variables can also be defined by type.
 The two variable types that you can configure for global and environment variables are:

-* **Default type** is the default type that's automatically assigned to variables.
+* **Default type** is automatically assigned to variables.
 This type is shown as plain text and has no additional properties.
 * **Secret type** masks the [initial and current values](#specifying-variable-detail) for all workspace members and can be used to prevent unintentional disclosure of sensitive data, including API secrets, passwords, tokens, and keys.

 Users with [Editor](/docs/collaborating-in-postman/roles-and-permissions/) access on a workspace (for global variables) or environment (for environment variables) can opt to change these variables from default to secret type.

-> Postman will store environment and global variables as default regardless of type. <!-- TODO: what does this mean? store on its own servers? -->
+> Regardless of the type you configure for a variable, Postman stores environment and global variables as strings on its servers.
+To learn about how Postman keeps your data safe, see [Security at Postman](https://www.postman.com/trust/security/).

-To set the variable type:
+To set the variable type to secret:

 1. Select the Environment quick look <img alt="Environment quick look icon" src="https://assets.postman.com/postman-docs/eye.jpg" width="24px" style="vertical-align:middle;margin-bottom:5px"> in the top right of Postman.
 1. Select **Edit** to the right of environment or global variables to open the editor.